Ganten-Hornby/gsMap3D/README.md

 ---

 ## What's New
-!!! success New features
-    - Support for 3D ST data mapping
+    - Support for `3D` ST data mapping
-    - Dual-embedding strategy for more accurate gene specificity scoring
+    - `Dual-embedding` strategy for more accurate gene specificity scoring
-    - Full GPU acceleration across all analysis steps
+    - Full `GPU acceleration` across all analysis steps
 ---

 ## Features